Thursday, 6 November 2014

 Testing and Learning

-As impressive as Google's efforts so far have been, the competition won't be far behind, noted Kornhauser."This will give everyone a kick in the butt.
-This is all game-changing in a very big market, so there will be a lot of players," he predicted.
+As impressive as Google's efforts so far have been, the competition won't be far behind, noted Kornhauser.

 If Google's research continues to go well -- meaning it can improve upon urban driving, human-machine interactions and vehicle-to-vehicle communications technology -- the company has a chance to secure a leading spot in the space, said GIT's Tsiotras.